sergsb/LegoGram/README.md

-*Check source code for documentation: "legogram.py" for base interface, "apps/" for usage examples.*
+*Check source code for documentation: "legogram.py" for base interface, "apps/" for usage plugins.*